 Mr. Hines’ experience includes representing:

-• one of the nation’s largest mutual fund companies in a purported class action alleging violations of ERISA
+• numerous mutual fund companies and other investment managers in putative class actions alleging violations of ERISA

-• a major Boston pharmaceutical company in litigation in Massachusetts, Delaware and California, including in the United States Court of Appeals for the First Circuit by securing an affirmance of the dismissal with prejudice of a purported securities fraud class action
+• a major Boston pharmaceutical company in litigation in Massachusetts, Delaware and California, including in the U.S. Court of Appeals for the First Circuit by securing an affirmance of the dismissal with prejudice of a securities fraud class action

-• a Massachusetts-based company in connection with a purported class action alleging violations of ERISA relating to an acquisition of an employee stock ownership plan-owned company, including in the United States Court of Appeals for the Second Circuit, by securing an affirmance of the dismissal with prejudice
+• a Massachusetts-based company in connection with a purported class action alleging violations of ERISA relating to an acquisition of an employee stock ownership plan-owned company, including in the U.S. Court of Appeals for the Second Circuit, by securing an affirmance of the dismissal with prejudice

 • Massachusetts companies and their individual officers, directors and special board committees in shareholder derivative proceedings commenced pursuant to the Massachusetts Business Corporation Act